Overview

 Let us concentrate for the moment on step (2) above, parsing the content of the primitive blocks.
 We will do this first in the case of "pure" L0, a simplified version of L0 described below.
 All the ideas needed in the general case, including for microLaTeX and XMarkdown are present in this simple case.

-If the stack is reducible, the resulting expression is pushed onto the committed list.
-If not, the process continues.
+is pushed onto the committed list.
+If not, the process

 If the stack is empty after all the tokens have been consumed, the parse is successful.
 If not, there is an error, and the recovery procedure is called.
 In rough outline, the procedure is as follows: (a) remove the token at the bottom of the stack and use it to construct an expression indicating the presence and nature of the error; (b) push this expression onto the committed list; (c) restart the parser with the truncated stack as input.